-As shown on figure \ref{fig:geom}, the Belet sand sea is observed on swath T08, T21, T50 and T61 with a range of 40$^o$ in incidence angle.
-We compute the mean within 3-sigma dispersion of the backscatter cross-section every half-degree of incidence angle.
-The mean and dispersion are calculated over thousands of measurements for each considered incidence angle, guarantying the statistical reliability of the extracted functions.
-This is done for each of the 3 geomorphic units isolated over the Belet sand sea (dunes, interdunes and inselbergs).
+We computed the mean within a 3-sigma dispersion of the backscatter cross-section every half-degree of incidence angle.
+The mean and dispersion are calculated over thousands of measurements for each considered incidence angle, guaranteeing the statistical reliability of the extracted backscatter functions.
+This is done for each of the 3 geomorphic units (dunes, interdunes and inselbergs) isolated over the Belet sand sea.

-Note that the incidence angle of observation is not necessary the local incidence angle especially for the dunes and the inselbergs that are not flat surface.
-In the case of the dunes, the limited spatial resolution of the SAR images makes the distinction between the two sides of the dunes barely detectable.
-Nevertheless, in order to provide the maximum constraints, we take into account the glints that are detectable on T08 and T61 and that originate from the reflection of the RADAR waves on the flank of the dunes when specular geometry is met.

-The observed backscatter signals as a function of the incidence angle is shown on Figure \ref{fig:sigma0} for the 3 units.
-We emphasize that these are the first backscatter functions extracted from denoised SAR images that cover such a large range in incidence since the beginning of the Cassini mission.